Chandrasekhar-5/quick-pick/README.md

 ## Current Development Status

-The Vendor Frontend is completely integrated with the backend.
-Moving on to Student Frontend.
+The Student and Vendor frontends are fully integrated with the backend.
+Current development is focused on the Admin dashboard and final deployment orchestration.

 Completed: